vk6flab/ssbdaemon/README.md

 * `/` = stroke
 * `?` = query

 You can record the audio yourself and process it using a tool like audacity.
-For my station You can use the MacOS `say` command and output the text to aiff like
+You can use the MacOS `say` command and output the text to aiff like this:
-this:

     say "Hello World" -o "Hello World.aiff"